 We have experienced substantial growth since our founding in 2010.
-We grew our revenue from \$1.1 billion in 2017 to \$1.9 billion in 2019 at a compound annual growth rate of 31%.
+We grew our revenue from \$1.1 billion in 2017 to \$1.9 billion in 2019 at a compound annual growth rate of 31% and from \$1.3 billion for the nine months ended September 30, 2019 to \$1.7 billion for the nine months ended September 30, 2020, an increase of 32%.
 Our revenue is diversified and global.
-In 2019, 93% of our revenue was from marketplace services and 7% was from logistics services.
-Within our marketplace, we built an advertising feature by which our merchants can promote their listings within user feeds, with annual run-rate of nearly \$180 million, based on the three months ended June 30, 2020.
-In terms of geographic diversification by users, in 2019, 49% of our marketplace revenue came from Europe, 38% from North America, 5% from South America, and 8% from the rest of the world.
+In 2019, 93% of our revenue was from marketplace services, 84% of which was from core marketplace revenue and 16% of which was from our native advertising tool, ProductBoost, and 7% was from logistics services.
+We refer to our marketplace revenue, excluding revenue from ProductBoost, as our core marketplace revenue.
+ProductBoost is an advertising feature by which our merchants can promote their listings within user feeds.
+For the nine months ended September 30, 2020, 82% of our revenue was from marketplace services, 90% of which was from core marketplace revenue and 10% of which was from ProductBoost, and 18% was from logistics services.
+In terms of geographic diversification by users, for the nine months ended September 30, 2020, 43% of our core marketplace revenue came from Europe, 42% from North America, 5% from South America, and 10% from the rest of the world.
 Our growth has been highly capital efficient.
-We have been able to achieve this massive growth and scale while only using \$8 million of cumulative cash flow from operations from 2017 to 2019, aided by our positive working capital dynamics, where we receive an upfront payment from a user, and remit payment to a merchant a number of weeks later.
-In 2019, we generated a net loss of \$129 million and Adjusted EBITDA of \$(127) million, compared to a net loss of \$208 million and Adjusted EBITDA of \$(211) million in 2018, and a net loss of \$207 million and Adjusted EBITDA of \$(135) million in 2017, which improved from (12)% of revenue in 2017 to (7)% of revenue in 2019.
+We have been able to achieve this massive growth and scale by having net cumulative cash flow from operations of \$16 million from January 1, 2017 to September 30, 2020, aided by our positive cash float, where we receive an upfront payment from a user, and remit payment to a merchant a number of weeks later.
+In 2019, we generated a net loss of \$129 million and Adjusted EBITDA of \$(127) million, compared to a net loss of \$208 million and Adjusted EBITDA of \$(211) million in 2018, and a net loss of \$207 million and Adjusted EBITDA of \$(135) million in 2017.
+For the nine months ended September 30, 2020, we generated a net loss of \$176 million and Adjusted EBITDA of \$(99) million, compared to a net loss of \$5 million and Adjusted EBITDA of \$(11) million for the nine months ended September 30, 2019.
 See "Selected Consolidated Financial and Other Data-Non-GAAP Financial Measures" for more information and for a reconciliation of Adjusted EBITDA to net loss, the most directly comparable financial measure calculated and presented in accordance with U.S. generally accepted accounting principles ("U.S. GAAP").